 5. Forgive yourself– If you have recognized your error and apologized- then move on.
 Carrying around parental guilt for every little thing we may have “done wrong” is not helpful to anyone.
 We want our children to acknowledge when they make a mistake, apologize, and try to do better next time.
 We need to do the same- for our children and for our own sanity.

-(Here is a shareable video version of the cliff’s notes!)
+(Here is a shareable video version)

 Let’s be clear on something important- good parenting does not always mean good (well behaving) kids.
 Kids are human too!
 They are still kids.
 Their bodies and brains are growing.
 They are still adapting to social and cultural norms.
 Kids have bad days too and that will not change.Good parenting does not always mean good (well behaving) kids.Click To Tweet